dotnet/fsharp/docs/reusing-typecheck-results.md

 **Stage 8 - leverage graph-based typechecking**

+We can also save TC graph and analyze it in the beginning of typechecking.
 This will further reduce the amount of signature file to regenerate.
 If we get here, we should discuss how risky this is and maybe have a separate flag for it.

 ## Other considerations